Unity-Technologies/com.unity.multiplayer.rfcs/text/0000-additivescenes-and-networkscenemanager-refactoring.md

 ![](0000-additivescenes-and-networkscenemanager-refactoring/NSM_Reference6.png)

-1. Client is approved and then receives the SCENE_EVENT type of S2C_Sync.
+1. Client is approved and then receives the SceneEvent type of S2C_Sync.
 2. [OnClientBeginSync:](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L809) The deserialized SceneEventData class contains all of the information needed to load all scenes for the newly joined/approved client to be fully synchronized.
 This method is invoked for each scene that needs to be loaded.
     * [ClientLoadedSynchronization:](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/NetworkSceneManager.cs#L864) Upon the completion of a scene being asynchronously loaded, the NetworkObjects associated with the scene are instantiated (“synchronized”).
         * [SynchronizeSceneNetworkObjects](https://github.com/Unity-Technologies/com.unity.multiplayer.mlapi/blob/bac7f416ae29624277984c6d2d1eee07bf4afb77/com.unity.multiplayer.mlapi/Runtime/SceneManagement/SceneEventData.cs#L518): A method of SceneEventData that is invoked from within the ClientLoadedSynchronization method.
 This  handles the instantiation and synchronization of the associated scene’s NetworkObjects.